 April 1, 1948 - The Soviet Union begins its land blockade of the Allied sectors of Berlin, Germany.
 A counter blockade by the

-airlift of supplies and food, until both blockades were lifted on
+west was put into effect, as well as a British and U.S. airlift of supplies and food, until both blockades were lifted on September 30, 1949.

 November 2, 1948 - President Harry S. Truman rallies from behind, capturing his first president election from the supposed winner Thomas E. Dewey, the governor of New York.
 Headlines in national newspapers had overtly announced a Dewey victory, only to be proven wrong.
 Truman won the Electoral College vote with 303 to Dewey's 189, with Strom Thurmond, running as the States' Rights candidate, receiving 39 Electoral votes.
 Truman won the election with less than 50% of the popular votes, with additional candidate, Henry Wallace, siphoning off over one million votes in the four man race.

 December 15, 1948 - Alger Hiss, former State Department official, is indicted for perjury in connection to denials of passing state secrets to a communist spy ring.
 He would be convicted of the conspiracy on January 21, 1950 and receive a five year sentence.

 March 2, 1949 - Captain James Gallagher lands the B-50 Lucky Lady II in Texas after completing the first around-the-world nonstop airplane flight.
 It was refueled four times in flight.